ZoinerTejada/hdinsight-docs/hdinsight-streaming-and-business-intelligence.md

     load()
 ```

 The `inputStream` DataFrame represents an unbounded table containing the Event Hubs data, whose source definition was passed to the `options` property.
 We capitalize on the fact that most common operations on the `DataFrame` are supported for streaming.
 One of the columns of our unbounded table is "body", which contains the binary representation of the JSON-formatted data we sent to Event Hubs from our simulated sensors.
 To make it easier to extract that data, we cast the value to String format, then parse it using `get_json_object` to retrieve our telemetry properties.
 It is important to note that at this point, we're just setting up the data transformation.
-Data is not being received at this point, because we have not started it.
+Data is not being received yet, because we have not started it.

 ```scala
 var inputSelect = inputStream.select(